e-Odinson226/poller_recommender_system/technical_roadmap.md

 ---

-># Reason for choosing ALS over other algorithms:
+># Reasons to choose ALS over other algorithms:
 > ALS is preferred due to its effectiveness with **implicit feedback**, **scalability**, and **handling data sparsity** compared to **SGD**, **PMF**, **FM**, **NCF**, and **SVD**.
 >- ##  ALS Benefits:
 >   1. Effective with implicit feedback: ALS incorporates implicit feedback by treating unobserved interactions as negative signals through regularization.
 By penalizing unobserved interactions, ALS captures the influence of missing data and better represents user preferences.